 In pregnant women, XARELTO should be used only if the potential benefit justifies the potential risk to the mother and fetus.
 XARELTO dosing in pregnancy has not been studied.
-The anticoagulant effect of XARELTO cannot be monitored with standard laboratory testing nor readily reversed.
-Promptly evaluate any signs or symptoms suggesting blood loss (e.g., a drop in hemoglobin and/or hematocrit, hypotension, or fetal distress).
+The anticoagulant effect of XARELTO cannot be monitored with standard laboratory testing.
+Promptly evaluate any signs or symptoms suggesting blood loss (e.g., a drop in hemoglobin and/or hematocrit, hypotension, or fetal distress) [see Warnings and Precautions (5.2)].